Table of Contents

 How often does a million-dollar idea land into your lap?

 If you look into your workplace’s suggestion box, the odds are that one out of every four ideas can either save you bags of money or might pay a luscious dividend.

 When the suggestion box was a trend just like Slack is today, it churned up to $300 million in savings, and while this sounds like a good number, the good ol’ suggestion box is as good as dead.

 While the suggestion box might be resting well in its horse and buggy days (or in some organizations’ breakrooms), the power of a comprehensive employee suggestion for company growth is untapped for many.

-- Why conventional suggestion boxes fail, and
+- ➡ Why do conventional suggestion boxes fail?

-- How to craft an immaculate one with employee suggestion program examples
+- ➡ How to craft an immaculate one with employee suggestion program examples?

 Here’s to a perfect recipe straight into your employee handbook.

-Why do conventional Employee Suggestion Boxes fail?
+Why do conventional employee suggestion boxes fail?

 We all have seen those wooden pandoras at the DMV offices and our workspace, and if your first thought was “what’s wrong with just having a suggestion box and pushing people to slide the suggestions in”, here’s why the conventional, open-ended employee suggestions for company growth fail in times when crystal clear feedback mechanisms hold the key:

-They lacked ownership
+1. They lacked ownership

 Besides a monthly reading of suggestions straight from the box and a pat-on-the-back for giving that very suggestion, suggestion boxes lack ownership from the people who can make things happen i.e., the top level.

-There were no follow-ups
+2. There were no follow-ups

 Great ideas don’t get implemented by simply reading out in the open.
 A plan of action decides their fate and it boils down to if the managers are interested in making something happen that’s out of the box or they simply believe in doing their daily deeds and heading home.

-No feedback—at all
+3. No feedback—at all

-There’s a smarter way
+4 There’s a smarter way

 It’s no longer about penning down one’s thoughts on sheets of paper for the boss’s eyes but portraying them where the whole organization can have a look at the idea and put it under the scanner of constructive criticism.

 A standardized employee suggestion program leads to a great degree of transparency, escalated levels of employee engagement, and a motivated workforce that’s ready to fill up that pandora with amazing, viable suggestions.

-Convince the Management about its utility
+1. Convince the management about its utility

 It’s not just the suggestions that motivate an employee, but the spirit behind them.
 When involving employees’ valuable inputs—no matter which level they come from, it brings a sense of belongingness which brings over a 50% increase in job performance.
 While this engages employees and reduces turnover, it means huge savings for any organization.
 As if this wasn’t enough, employee suggestion system are a best practice benchmark in the corporate hemisphere.